Alejinho/async-looper/README.md

 ```

 If you need you can stop the loop just passing
-an param to next function.
+a second param to the next function.

 ```javascript 1.8
 const loop = require('async-looper')